Kalsaria-C/em-omc/logging-analytics/alarms-detection-rules-la/suspicious-activity-and-data-exfiltration/suspicious-activity-and-data-exfiltration.md

 Alarms let you generate an alert and notify the desired recipients when a predefined threshold is reached.
 Alarms are handled by a separate service OCI "Monitoring" service.

-1. Step 1

-  Alarms can be made via several ways.
+1. Alarms can be made via several ways.
 For this specific use case, the recommended way is to create it from the Detection Rule page:

   ![Figure 9: Open the Alarm creation page from a detection rule](images/open-alarm-creation-page-from-dr-page.png)